barrysteyn/node-scrypt/Readme.md

 **Note**: In previous versions, this was called *hash*.

 Produces a key derivation function that uses the scrypt hash function.
-This should be used for hashing and checking passwords (see (using scrypt passwords)[#using-scrypt-with-passwords] for reasons why).
+This should be used for hashing and checking passwords (see [using scrypt passwords](#using-scrypt-with-passwords) for reasons why).
 It was designed by Colin Percival, the author of scrypt.

 >